lisco42/kipiki.inoi.dev/index.md

 * [Vim](/pages/kb/vim.md) - Bits of info for vim editor
 * [Scripts](/page/kb/scripts.md) - Random scripts I've created that may be useful to you
 * [Docker](/pages/kb/docker.md) - Containers using docker
+* [FFXIV](/pages/kb/ffxiv.md) - Troubleshooting and various information about the MMO Final Fantasy 14

 ## Amateur Radio
 * [Band Info Jacksonville FL](/pages/hamradio/bandinfojax.md) - Band and Repeater information for Ham Radio in and around Jacksonville FL